obiina/Ireporter/README.md

 next go to your browser and type localhost:3000
 This should get the app running on your localhost.

-Deploying / Publishing
-In case there's some step you have to take that publishes this project to a server, this is the right time to state it.

 Features:
 -User can create an account and log in
 -User can report what either a red flag (a crime that is going on).